-Eliminating variables is one of the key benefits of hydroponic growing.
+Eliminating variables is one of the key benefits of hydroponic growth or hydroponics water filter.
 Nutrient formulas have been tailored specifically to each type of plant and crop.
-One of the most important variables in commercial hydroponic growing is the water used to make and maintain the nutrient solutions.
+One of the most important variables in commercial hydroponic growing is the water used to make and maintain nutrient solutions.
 When you examine professional nutrient manufacturer’s mixing specifications, you will notice they all require using 0 ppm (parts per million) water as a starting point for the nutrient solution formulation.

 Without purified water, it is much more difficult to adjust your formula and make sure you have the proper amounts of each component necessary for healthy growth.
 Your water source may actually be detrimental to plant growth.
 Chlorine is a well-known example.

 Some water supplies high in carbonates require the addition of acids to lower the pH.
 If the pH is out of range, nutrients are rendered unavailable for absorption by the plants.
 When phosphoric acid is added to lower the pH, the bicarbonates are neutralized to carbon dioxide and water.
-Some of the acid reacts with the calcium to form insoluble calcium phosphate.
-Calcium phosphate is about 95% water insoluble and precipitates out of solution as lime scale.
+Some of the acids reacts with the calcium to form insoluble calcium phosphate.
+Calcium phosphate is about 95% water-insoluble and precipitates out of solution as limescale.
 Once it is precipitated,

 the calcium and the phosphate are unavailable to the plants.
 The calcium phosphate scale will clog up drip irrigation lines and submersible pumps.
 If the water supply contains high levels of bicarbonates, it could require ten to fifteen times as much phosphoric acid to lower the pH of the nutrient solution.
 This increases the danger of phosphorus toxicity.